 This document provides background information on why all departmental personnel involved in research must complete the Responsible Conduct of Research (RCR) training.

-This document summarizes the RCR training requirements that must be met by all FW department personnel involved in research, with the exception of graduate students admitted January 2017 or later, who are covered under a separate set of requirements posted on this page.
+This document summarizes the RCR training requirements that must be met by all FW department personnel involved in research, with the exception of graduate students admitted January 2017 or later, who are covered under a separate set of requirements posted above.

-The following PDF's are part of a Responsible Conduct of Research (RCR) training presentation provided by Dr. Dan Hayes, Professor and Associate Chairperson.
+The following PDF's are part of a Responsible Conduct of Research (RCR) training presentation provided to incoming graduate students:

 - Responsible Conduct of Research, Scholarship and Creative Activities

 Photo Credit: David Williams